-Additionally, the neck of jars you buy at the store are often too short to allow for a proper seal.
-Canning jars have a specific design - a two-part lid with deep grooves and a wide mouth - that is meant to give consistent results when preserving food.
+Additionally, the necks of jars you buy at the store are often too short to allow for a proper seal.
+Canning jars have a specific design: a two-part lid with deep grooves and a wide mouth—this is meant to give consistent results when preserving food.

 Grocery store jars, on the other hand, come in every shape and size imaginable.
 The lids are often very thin and just one piece.
 They are designed to be sealed by industrial equipment, not your home canning set up.